 The Details and Depth of Decorations

 Sometimes a table is just a table.
 Other times, it’s a work of art.
 If you want the latter, you should expect to pay extra.
-Details like fluted legs, carved aprons, and intricate trestles take extra time to create, as well as an elevated level of craftsmanship.
+Stylish wood table details like fluted or cabriole silhouettes, as well as carved aprons, and intricate trestles take extra time to create, as well as an elevated level of craftsmanship.

 Another consideration is whether the piece features a specialty finish, whether that be high-end paint, a multi-step glaze, or the step of distressing the wood for added personality.

 The Quality of the Dining Room Table Build

 Much like the previously mentioned wedding dress, who builds the dining room table will greatly impact its cost.
 If the table is mass produced in overseas factories with questionable working conditions, the price tag may be lower.
 On the other end of the spectrum, you have American woodworkers who make each piece to order, calling upon years of training.
 The quality of the produced dining table will be significantly higher, and you should expect a price tag that reflects this.

 The experience and standards of the builder impact the dining room table’s cost in other ways you may not expect.
 A cheaper price tag may mean the company used cheap materials and rapid practices for joining pieces (with staples and glue versus advanced techniques).
 They may have also used subpar finishes and stains.

 Long story short, if a dining room table’s price is too good to be true, do your homework to find out why.
 In an effort to save money in the short term, you might ultimately end up with a table that will last months rather than a lifetime.

 Find Dining Room Tables for a Variety of Prices at Countryside Amish Furniture